akazukin5151/approportionment/README.md

 The second problem is more of a symptom of the plurality mindset that many people are still stuck with, despite having a PR system.
 If the plurality winner was not systematically and institutionally advantaged, the problem will be less serious.

-Cardinal methods cannot solve the second problem.
-In any PR system, if a voter's most liked candidate/party is a small party, there is still an incentive to tactically raise the preference for a larger party to help their preferred coalition win.
-What cardinal methods do, is to allow rating both the genuine favourite and the tactical candidate highly.
-If most voters rate their large party highly (ie, they are everyone's "second choices"), the large parties will be boosted as they are "utilitarian centrists with broad appeal".
-This breaks the balance towards larger parties.
-If voters harm their first choice too much, they might not get their preferred coalition after all.
-Voters will have to find an equilibrium between helping their preferred coalition and not harming their first choice.

-To be clear, this equilibrium problem still exists for non-cardinal methods.
-But cardinal methods aren't necessarily better in this area either.
-I would be concerned that they might push the system into a pseudo two-party system with "minor" parties that are always allied to one of the larger ones.
-This can make forming government easier -- by exaggerating large centrist parties over small extreme parties.
-This outcome is debatable in whether it is actually desired.
-While STV should have an extremist bias, I think most of its dis-proportionality in real elections is due to district magnitudes being too small (and also the weird non-monotonicity of IRV).
-I haven't observed an extremist bias as large as the centrist bias that cardinal methods have.
-The other party list PR methods here are rather neutral and unbiased -- they just round up decimals and fill up remainings.

 ### STV district magnitudes

 https://teddit.net/r/EndFPTP/comments/wmur9s/if_you_had_to_choose_would_you_pick_stv_or/ikl6sj9/#c